 IN COLLABORATION WITH TRANSART FESTIVAL

-My wish with SHIFTING FRAMES is to invite the audience into a moving space where singular journeys intersect and collide, exploding the hegemony of fixed positions.
-The selected films, each in their unique ways, deconstruct the traditional narrative structure and put into question the possibility of a disengaged gaze.
-Different stories and experiences of time, space and travel are uncovered from multicentric perspectives which demand from the viewer a willingness to submit to an experience of disorientation and indeterminacy.
-We leave the security of the stable ground in order to step inside the boat and enter into relation with the audiovisual works.
-The aim of the specific context of the film screening is to encourage this leap – to create a mise en abyme which shatters the clear demarcation between beholder and subject matter and offers the viewers what I hope to be a very special evening of shifting frames.
+SHIFTING FRAMES invites the audience into a moving space where singular journeys intersect and collide, disintegrating the hegemony of fixed positions.
+The selected films deconstruct traditional narrative structures and put into question the possibility of a disengaged gaze.
+Different stories and experiences of time, space and travel are uncovered from multicentric perspectives which challenge the viewer to submit to an experience of disorientation and indeterminacy.
+The aim of the specific context of the film screening is to encourage this leap – to create a mise en abyme which shatters the clear demarcation between beholder and content and offers the viewers what I hope to be a very special evening of shifting frames.

 ARTISTS: Marie Reinert, Bouchra Khalili, Simon Starling, Hans Op de Beeck, Charles Lim, Marcellvs L. Monsieur Moo & Luise Drubigny, Lisl Ponger

 Art and economy form a powerful union, full of intersections and contradictions.
 Introducing art in the daily working environment can create a productive concept within a company philosophy through sensual, representational and abstract means.
 Art has the ability to create disruptions in our day-to-day lives, opening up new experiences and temporarily suspending what is already known.